-On December 31, 2012 and 2011, our financial instruments consist principally of cash and cash equivalents.
+On December 31, 2013 and 2012, our financial instruments consist principally of cash and cash equivalents and notes payable in gold.

 Cash and Cash Equivalents

 For the purposes of the balance sheet and statement of cash flows, the Company considers all highly liquid investments with a maturity of three months or less when purchased to be a cash equivalent.
 Cash or cash equivalents which secure debt instruments, credit facilities, reclamation or environmental bonds, or that are otherwise limited or restricted in their usage, are reported separately and not included in cash and cash equivalents.